-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 In our

-server.js file, let’s import the Node Path utility at the top of the file, since we are using it in our code to indicate the path of our views.
+server.js file, let’s import the Node Path utility at the top of the file, since we’re using it in our code to indicate the path of our views:

-const Path = require('path');
+const Path = require("path");

 Now, replace the